Hoetty/better-name-visibility/README.md

 ## Configuration

-Several configuration options are provided through [YACL](https://modrinth.com/mod/yacl).
+Several configuration options are provided through [YACL](https://modrinth.com/mod/yacl) starting with v2.0.2.
 You can edit the config using [Mod Menu](https://modrinth.com/mod/modmenu).
+If you are looking for a no-config version with less dependencies you can use version v1.1.

 ### Foreground Color